DIAWebOrg/DIAWeb-frontend/README.md

 ## Project structure

 - `.github/`: Contains dependabot configuration along with workflow file
-- `.idx/`: Contains the file to build the development environment using nix package manager
 - `public/`: Contains media assets
 - `src/`: Main folder that contains the source code
   - `app/`: The core of the application where all Angular components, services, and models are